nadiaspn0503/Module-17-Practical-Assignment-3/README.md

 What is the accuracy of your model?

-- The recall score of the logistic model was 0.5.
-From the confusion matrix, there is a high number of true positives with the rest going to the false positives.
-There were no false negatives or true negatives.
+- The recall score of the logistic regression model was 0.5.
+From the confusion matrix, there is a high number of true negatives with the rest going to the false negatives.
+There were no false positives or true positives.
 ![Confusion matrix of the Logistic Regression model](https://github.com/user-attachments/assets/72fdbcc8-09f6-458b-9008-4c326b833f32)

 ### Problem 10: Model Comparisons